Vatsim-Scandinavia/handover/README.md

 7. Setup a crontab _outside_ the container to run `* * * * * docker exec --user www-data -i handover php artisan schedule:run >/dev/null` every minute.
 This patches into the container and runs the required cronjobs.
 8. Bind the 8080 (HTTP) and/or 8443 (HTTPS) port to your reverse proxy or similar.

+Refer to the [CONFIGURE.md](CONFIGURE.md#optional-theming) for information about theming text, colors and logos.

 ## Adding OAuth Clients
 Add your client auth token with
 ```sh